 Basic Hard Candy Clear Glaze Recipe

 This recipe is great for making gourmet popcorn, popcorn balls, nut brittles, and even candy apples.
-It is very shiney if done right-and shine sells!
-Please read our post about making shiney hard candy glazes before taking this recipe on.
+It is very shiny (High Gloss) if done right-and shine sells!
+Please read our post about making shiny hard candy glazes before taking this recipe on.
 You do not need to make candied apples, you can skip the apples to just focus on the glaze which is the subject of this article.
-When makign nut brittles, th eexception would be nuts go right in the cooking process!
+When making nut brittles, the exception would be nuts go right in the cooking process!
 And a little baking soda (I know–why?) is added for a fluffier final product.

 - 6 Apples